SouthBridgeAI/tip20/README.md

 tip20 includes both a streaming and a regular async function for output.

+`shortCircuit` is a boolean that will stop the streaming once enough is found in the response.
+This should reduce response times by about 90%.

 ```typescript
 import fs from "fs";
 import { tip20streaming } from "tip20";